amundmr/ecdh/README.md

 If I now enter the *ecdh.toml* file and set *dqdvplot = true*, *qcplot = false* and remove the entry of the ugly files, The output is:

 ![](example_dqdv.png)

+## TODO list

+- Enable specific cycles on a per-file basis
+- Add Withaker-despiker smoothing algorithm to dQ/dV data
+- Make dQ/dV and V/Q plot in the same figure if both are to be plotted